droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 A player with a passive Wisdom (Perception) score of 13 or greater also notices several hunched silhouettes skulking toward their location—two from the east and three from the west.

-The stench and silhouettes belong to a pack of five **ghouls**, which smelled the scent of overturned grave-dirt and came lumbering in search of its source.
+The stench and silhouettes belong to a pack of five **[Ghasts scaled to Level 4](https://2e.aonprd.com/Monsters.aspx?ID=219)**, which smelled the scent of overturned grave-dirt and came lumbering in search of its source.
 If the players linger or attempt to flee, the ghouls attack.
 Read:

 <div class="description">
 <p>Five emaciated, humanoid creatures dressed in rags come hurtling out of the fog, their bloodstained claws outstretched and yellowed, jagged teeth bared in desperate hunger.</p>
 </div>

 > [!combat]+ **Balancing the Mass Grave**
-> This combat encounter is a **bruising** combat encounter against a party of five 5th-level players and a CR 2 ally (Ireena Kolyana), and will consume approximately 14% of their total maximum hit points.
+> This combat encounter is a **Moderate** combat encounter against a party of four 6th-level players and a Level 4 ally (Ireena Kolyana).
 For parties of smaller or larger sizes, modify the encounter as follows:
 > * **Three Players**.
-Reduce the number of ghouls to four.
+Reduce the number of ghasts to four.
-> * **Four Players**.
-Reduce the number of ghouls to four.
+> * **Five Players**.
+Make one ghast Elite.
 > * **Six Players**.
-Increase the number of ghouls to six.
+Make three ghasts Elite.

 When combat begins, if the players protected the dire elk from Wensencia, secretly roll initiative for the **roc of Mount Ghakis** as well.
-On its turn, the roc uses a bonus action to assume its gargantuan **roc** form before using its action to grapple one of the **ghouls** with its **talons** attack and departing.
+On its turn, the roc uses a bonus action to assume its gargantuan **roc** form before using its action to grapple one of the **[Ghasts](https://2e.aonprd.com/Monsters.aspx?ID=219)** with its **talons** attack and departing.
 Read:

 <div class="description">
 <p>A sudden gale of wind roars in your ears, the fog swirling violently around you.
 A monstrous silhouette, taller than the trees of the Svalich Wood and with a wingspan twice as wide, descends from the sky above—and so too does a gargantuan set of talons, emerging from the fog toward one of the ghouls like the fingers of a vengeful deity.</p>